TalanLabs/guice-resteasy/README.md

 ## Description

-Easy tu use Resteay with Guice
+Easy use Resteay with Guice

 ## Configuration